Decoupling Reasoning and Confidence: Resurrecting Calibration in Reinforcement Learning from Verifiable Rewards: Experiments

 We conduct ablation studies to quantify the contribution of each key component in DCPO.
 Table~\ref{tab:ablation} reports the averaged accuracy and calibration performance across five mathematical benchmarks.

-\textbf{Effectiveness of decoupled optimization.} Removing decoupled optimization causes severe degradation across all variants, in particular, ECE increases sharply from 0.128 to 0.258, while accuracy drops from 60.8\% to 57.3\%, which indicates strong gradient interference in coupled accuracy and calibration optimization.
+\textbf{Effectiveness of decoupled optimization.} Removing decoupled optimization causes degradation across all variants.
+In particular, ECE increases from 0.128 to 0.258, while accuracy drops from 60.8\% to 57.3\%, which indicates strong gradient interference in coupled optimization.
 In contrast, DCPO results in a substantially better accuracy-calibration tradeoff.
 These results confirm that decoupling is essential for stabilizing training and preventing calibration objectives from harming reasoning performance.

 \textbf{Effectiveness of hybrid group-instance supervision.} As shown in Table~\ref{tab:ablation}, removing instance-level labels leads to a notable increase in ECE from 0.128 to 0.209, while removing group-level labels causes a clear accuracy drop from 60.8\% to 58.7\%, indicating that group-level accuracy provides a low-variance supervision signal that stabilizes optimization, whereas instance-level correctness enables finer-grained confidence differentiation.
 By jointly leveraging both signals, DCPO achieves the lowest ECE (0.128) while maintaining the highest accuracy (60.8\%), demonstrating the effectiveness of hybrid calibration supervision.